codesyntax/cs.auth.facebook/README.txt

 session information.

 Install the product in the Plone Control Panel.
-This will create a "Login with Twitter" action into the personal tools toolbar in Plone.
+This will create a "Login with Facebook" action into the personal tools toolbar in Plone.

 Create a new Facebook app at https://developers.facebook.com/app and fill in the required data in the plugin's control panel form.